 Also, don't overbake the brownies.
 You want a toothpick in the center to come out with moist crumbs, not completely dry.
 If for some reason you accidentally over bake them then take the pan out, let sit on a wire rack for 5 minutes then using the foil lift the brownies out of the pan and place them on a wire rack and turn the fan on in the room.
 I also do this if I am in a hurry to eat the brownies, which let's be honest I always am.

 The beauty of these brownies is you make them all in the same pot.
 Fewer dishes = happy Elizabeth!
+There is no need for special baking chocolate or melted chocolate, just cocoa powder brownies.
 You start with a large heavy bottom pot, add the sugar, butter, water and cocoa powder.
 Cook over medium heat until the butter is melted and the sugar has melted.
 The mixture will look thick and not totally combined.

 Take the pan off the heat and let sit for 5 minutes.